English Learner Programs

 All multilingual scholars who are identified as “Long-Term English Learners” (LTEL) and have not YET reclassified take Oral Interpretation as a designated ELD course.
 This course supports scholars with engaging in academic discourse through speech and debate, and it focuses on developing reading, writing, speaking, and listening skills at a more rigorous level.
 If you would like to learn more about this course, you can review our Oral Interpretation course introduction video here.

 All designated ELD courses are designed to prepare scholars with making progress in the English Language Proficiency Assessments for California (ELPAC), which all EL/LTEL scholars engage with annually.

 All students that are 3 or less years in the US and are emerging bilingual students (level 1 or 2 on ELPAC) are eligible to join our Newcomer Pathway.
 This Pathway is designed to provide a supportive environment, while also giving students access to essential classes and credits they will need to graduate and enroll in college.

-Please contact us if you believe that your student is eligible or you would like more information.
+Please contact us if you believe that your student is eligible, or you would like more information.

-Please be aware that your student will still be required to take the California state language exam (ELPAC) every year until your student is able to reclassify.
+Please be aware that, even upon opting out of designated ELD courses, your student will still be required to take the ELPAC every year until your student is able to reclassify.